vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

-# Sculptured Software SNES: Bugs Bunny driver
+# Sculptured Software SNES driver

-This format supports the driver revision used by **Bugs Bunny Rabbit Rampage** and compatible games.
-Addresses below refer to that revision; related revisions may relocate code and tables.
-Sculptured Software's initialization loader is shared by several different sequence interpreters, so detection also checks the interpreter's command map and table relationships.
+This format supports the standard revision used by **Bugs Bunny Rabbit Rampage** and the extended revision used by **NHL Stanley Cup** and **Rocko's Modern Life**.
+Addresses below refer to the standard revision unless stated otherwise; related revisions may relocate code and tables.

 ## Detection and tables